Balancing Economics and

 Spill prevention & response:

 Department of Ecology, US Coast Guard, state and federal laws all outline spill prevention and response requirements for companies handling crude.
 Washington has an exemplary record in preventing and managing spills.

 With increasing cargo volumes comes increasing rail traffic.
 The Port is working with Puget Sound and Pacific Railroad to make improvements to the rail system to alleviate crossing congestion and improve bridges and safety.
 Increasing volumes will help to generate the revenues needed to make these improvements.

-The Port of Grays Harbor, Washington's only deep water port on the Pacific Coast, is considering projects to develop crude oil export facilities.
+The Port of Grays Harbor, Washington's only deep water port on the Pacific Coast, is considering a project to develop a crude oil facility.
 The crude oil would arrive by rail, be transferred to storage facilities for ultimate loading aboard vessels and barges.
-The companies are currently working with local, state and federal regulatory agencies to ensure that all safety and environmental protection measures be considered as they determine the feasibility and design of these facilities.
+The company is currently working with local, state and federal regulatory agencies to ensure that all safety and environmental protection measures be considered as they determine the feasibility and design of the facility.

-In an effort to make sure the community understands the opportunity these projects present, as well as the process and decision making steps involved in citing these facilities, the Port of Grays Harbor Commissioners have requested that this website include updated information on the project.
+In an effort to make sure the community understands the opportunity the project presents, as well as the process and decision making steps involved in citing the facility, the Port of Grays Harbor Commissioners have requested that this website include updated information on the project.
 In addition, public workshops, Commission meetings and public presentations will be held as the information becomes available.

 Comments & Questions